 Let’s not forget about inherent bias, a factor that always comes into play when dealing with human beings with human feelings.
 Biases make any data less actionable.
 Three different QA managers might have three different reactions to the same customer interaction.
 Biased reviews and performance scores are leading causes of poor morale and high call center attrition rates in call centers.

-What about in businesses with automated QA processes?
+What about businesses with automated call center QA processes?

 While companies have reaped the benefits of efficiency improvements implementing speech analytics, have they really gotten any closer to closing the customer experience gap we see between a company's brand promise and the actual experience delivered to their customers?
 Even in businesses that automate these QA processes, the focus has traditionally been on monitoring what the agent says: proper greeting, script adherence, proper closing and on optimizing efficiency by reducing average handle time.